-- 18. The Commission shall consider the Provisional Compliance Report recommended by TCC and adopt a Final Compliance Report. - 19.
-The Final Compliance Report shall include: - (a) A final compliance status for each Member and CNCP against each assessed obligation; - (b) All responses to be taken to address instances of non-compliance; and, - (c) An Executive Summary addressing the issues listed in paragraph 16. - 20.
-Within 30 days following the adoption of the Final Compliance Report, the Chair of the Commission shall send a Letter of Concern to each Member or CNCP assessed a status of Non-
+- 22. At each regular Commission meeting, the Commission shall consider the Provisional Compliance Report recommended by TCC and adopt by consensus a Final Compliance Report.
+If consensus cannot be reached, the Final Compliance Report shall indicate majority and minority views.
+A Member or CNCP cannot block consensus on its own compliance assessment. - 23.
+The Final Compliance Report shall include: - (a) A final compliance status for each Member and CNCP against each assessed obligation; - (b) All identified areas of repeated non-compliance by a Member or CNCP. - (c) All responses taken and to be taken to address areas of non-compliance; and, - (d) An Executive Summary addressing the issues listed in paragraph 20. - 24.
+Within 30 days following the adoption of the Final Compliance Report, the Chair of the Commission shall send a Letter of Concern to each Member or CNCP assessed as Non-Compliant or Priority Non-Compliant.

-Compliant.
 Such letters shall describe the relevant compliance issue(s) and the required response(s) identified in the Final Compliance Report.